1Pedro9/CodeInfinityInternApplication/README.md

 The date of birth is matched with the ID number.

-A "Cancel" button allows users to clear and reset the form.
+A "Cancel" button allows users to cancel the form and go back to the home page

 2. view.php
-Displays all stored members in a tabular format by fetching data from MongoDB.
+Displays all stored members in a table format by fetching data from MongoDB.

 **Phase 2 – File Handling & Import (SQLite)**
 Phase 2 demonstrates file generation, validation, and database import using arrays and SQLite.
 It includes two main operations: